Mats Wahlstrom

 Mats Wahlström (also Wahlstroem or Wahlstrom) is a Swedish entrepreneur and hotelier.
 He is the founder of International hospitality group Puro, Purobeach and Purohotels.
 He is also the founder of lifestyle brand Spirit of the Nomad and music platform Melobee Music Revolution.

 Early life

 Wahlstrom was born and raised in Stockholm, Sweden.
 He holds a Bachelor in Business Administration degree from Gothenburg School of Business, Economics and Law.
-After the graduation, he worked in international sales at the headquarters of Itochu in Japan.
-Since his young age, he had interest in entrepreneurship and travelling.
-At the age of 26, while living Switzerland he founded Mercantile Spareparts AG in Zug, providing steel rims, auto parts and accessories and sold it in 1996.
+After graduation, he worked in international sales at the headquarters of Itochu in Japan.
+From a young age, he had interest in entrepreneurship and travelling.
+At the age of 26, while living in Switzerland, he founded Mercantile Spareparts AG in Zug, providing steel rims, auto parts and accessories and sold it in 1996.
 In the late 1990s, he established Fastigheter AB, which bought office and department stores in and around Stockholm.

 Career

 Wahlstrom the founder of the Puro Group, which includes, beach clubs, a record label, a plane and the hotel Puro Oasis Urbano.
 In 1998, he acquired an old city palace from 18th century during the economic crisis in Palma de Mallorca.
 In 2004, he opened the first Puro Hotel, after years of renovation with 26 rooms, bar and swimming pool facility.
 The hotel did brisk business and the connected Opio bar & restaurant received cult status in Europe.